15 Ways to Make Friends as an Adult

 9. Take the Initiative

 Making friends often requires taking that first step.
-Whether it's initiating a conversation at a meetup, suggesting a coffee catch-up with a colleague, or organizing a group outing, don't hesitate to take the initiative.
+From initiating a conversation at a meetup to suggesting a coffee catch-up with a colleague, or even organizing a group outing, don't hesitate to take the initiative!

 • Start small by asking open-ended questions to get to know someone better.